 X Clan

-X Clan is an American hip-hop collective renowned for its politically charged, Afrocentric lyrics and foundational role in the "conscious rap" movement of the early 1990s.
-Hailing from Brooklyn, New York, the group achieved critical and cult success with their seminal 1990 debut album To The East, Blackwards, which became a landmark release for its unapologetic pro-Black message and dense, jazz-infused production.
+X Clan is an American hip-hop collective renowned for merging Afrocentric political ideology with the booming sound of late-80s and early-90s rap.
+Hailing from Brooklyn, New York, the group's 1990 debut album, To The East, Blackwards, became a landmark release for its militant, pro-Black message and solidified their status as crucial voices in the development of conscious hip-hop.

 Early career